Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: Abstract

 \section{Abstract}

 Force estimation using neural networks is a promising approach to enable haptic feedback in minimally invasive surgical robots without end-effector force sensors.
-Various network architectures have been proposed, but none have been tested in real-time with surgical-like manipulations.
+Various network architectures have been proposed, but none have been tested in real time with surgical-like manipulations.
 Thus, questions remain about the real-time transparency and stability of force feedback from neural network-based force estimates.
-We characterize the real-time impedance transparency and stability of force feedback rendered on a da Vinci Research Kit teleoperated surgical robot using neural networks with vision-only, state-only, or state and vision inputs.
+We characterize the real-time impedance transparency and stability of force feedback rendered on a da Vinci Research Kit teleoperated surgical robot using neural networks with vision-only, state-only, and state and vision inputs.
 Networks were trained on an existing dataset of teleoperated manipulations without force feedback.
-We measured real-time transparency without rendered force feedback by commanding the patient-side robot to perform vertical retractions and palpations on artificial silicone tissue.
-To measure stability and transparency during teleoperation with force feedback to the operator, we modeled a one-degree-of-freedom human and surgeon-side manipulandum that moved the patient-side robot to perform manipulations.
-We found that the multimodal vision and state network displayed more transparent impedance than single-modality networks under no force feedback.
-State-based networks displayed instabilities during manipulation with force feedback.
-This instability was reduced in the multimodal network when refit with additional data collected during teleoperation with force feedback.
+To measure real-time stability and transparency during teleoperation with force feedback to the operator, we modeled a one-degree-of-freedom human and surgeon-side manipulandum that moved the patient-side robot to perform manipulations on silicone artificial tissue over various robot and camera configurations, and tools.
+We found that the networks using state inputs displayed more transparent impedance than a vision-only network.
+However, state-based networks displayed large instability when used to provide force feedback during lateral manipulation of the silicone.
+In contrast, the vision-only network showed consistent stability in all the evaluated directions.
+We confirmed the performance of the vision-only network for real-time force feedback in a demonstration with a human teleoperator.